sheljohn/ndArray/README.md

 	const unsigned size[4] = {3,4,5,6};
 	const unsigned numel   = 3*4*5*6;
 	ndArray<short,4> A( new short[numel], size, true );
+		// true because this is a dynamic allocation, so it needs
+		// to be deleted at some point.
+The last refering instance
+		// will take care of deleting this memory automatically.

 	// Do something with it
 	for ( unsigned i1 = 0; i1 < size[0]; ++i1 )